Darulaman, Ruin of Lost Royalty

 Driving along the Kabul River, we are an instant spectacle in this urban ruin.
 Two M114 Fully UpArmored Hummers, gunners up and loaded for bear, each vehicle over five tons of hardened steel outside and sardine can tight chassis on the inside.
 With a six and a quarter foot frame encased in its own fifty pounds of body armor, then stuffed into the driver's seat, it makes me look forward to a visit (or six) to my Portland chiropractor, Dr. Kelsall, on my return from this tour.
 I like to drive, both in general and while on patrol here in Kabul.
 I trust my skill, but it also gives me a sense of situational awareness with the ability to do something about it if that awareness realizes danger.

 After splashing through pond-sized puddle after pond-sized puddle of muddy brown water we came upon it, the Rubbled ruin of the King's Palace.
 Built in the 1920's in a time of liberalization of attitudes toward the West, it was a target for three decades of civil war and particularly during the 1990's.
 Nothing but the frame remains in much of the structure, a ghost of its previous splendor.
-Further up the road, the Queen's palace is not much better, through from her perch atop a hillside, her violation is more clearly witnessed by the passing crowds.

 It is beside this shell of "what once was" that one of the brigades of the Afghan 201st Corps makes its headquarters.
 Like a sentinel at a tomb, the expanding Afghan base develops every day, its views unobstructed from its perch at the foot of the mountains.
 The American trainers, although based at their own FOB (Forward OPerating Base) have the view at the left, every morning, an ominous reminder of Afghanistan's past grandeur and current plight, a state at war with itself.